RWickGovst/word-guess-node-app/README.md

 # Word Guess Node App
 Word Guessing Game using NodeJs

-* Display a mystery word
+* Display a mystery word represented by underscores
 * The user inputs a letter guess
-* Check if the letter is present
+* the program checks if the letter is present in the mystery word
 * The guesses are tracked and limited
 * If the user gets all the letters in the word the user wins
-* If the user uses all of their guesses they lose
+* If the user uses all of their guesses before they solve the puzzle they lose

 :earth_americas:

+:water_buffalo: